-COUNTRY Dispersant use allowed Authorization prior to dispersant use required Connection to NCP Dispersant testing Product approval procedure & list of approved dispersants Dispersant application capability Dispersant stockpiles BELGIUM Yes, as a secondary oil pollution response option Yes, from MUMM (Royal Belgian Institute of Natural Sciences) No None None / Acceptance of dispersants approved for use by other Bonn Agreement countries Shipboard: Yes, limited Aerial: None Yes, approx: 20,000 l CYPRUS Yes, as a secondary oil pollution response option Yes, from the Director of DFMR (Ministry of Agriculture, Natural Resources and Environment) Yes Yes: toxicity & effectiveness tests are performed on the dispersants Yes Shipboard: Yes, limited Aerial: None Yes, approx: 22,000 l DENMARK Yes, restrictively.
-Oil spill dispersants have not been used for the past 10 years Yes, from the Danish EPA (Ministry of Environment) Yes None None / General acceptance of dispersants approved for use by Bonn Agreement countries None None ESTONIA No, but dispersants can be used restrictive- ly.
-Oil spill dispersants have not been used for the past 20 years Yes, from the Environment Inspectorate (Ministry of Environment) No None None None None FINLAND Yes, restrictively.
-Oil spill dispersants have not been used since 1987 Yes, from SYKE (Ministry of Environment) Yes None None None None FRANCE Yes, when appropriate No, since maps have been drawn defining geographical areas where dispersants can be used Yes Yes: toxicity, biodegradability & effectiveness tests are performed on the dispersants Yes, from CEDRE Shipboard: Yes Aerial: Yes Yes, approx: 1,500 t GERMANY Yes, restrictively Yes, from the CCME (Federal Ministry of Transport, Building and Housing) No None None / Acceptance of dispersants approved for use in the UK or France Shipboard: Yes Aerial: Yes (preferably from helicopters) None GREECE Yes, as a secondary oil pollution response option Yes from the MEPD (Ministry of Mercantile Marine) Yes Yes: toxicity & effectiveness tests are performed on the dispersants Yes Shipboard: Yes Aerial: Yes (preferably from helicopters) Yes, approx: 500,000 l ICELAND Yes, restrictively Yes, from the Environmental and Food Agency No info No info No info No info No info
+Country Dispersant use allowed Authorisation prior to dispersant use required Connection to contingency plan Dispersant testing Product approval procedure & list of approved dispersants Dispersant application capability Dispersant stockpiles Belgium Yes, as a secondary response option Yes, from MUMM (Royal Belgian Institute of Natural Sciences) No None None / Acceptance of dispersants approved for use by other Bonn Agreement countries Shipboard: Yes, limited Aerial: None Yes, approx: 20,000 Bulgaria No Yes, from The Ministry of Environment and Waters Yes None None None None Cyprus Yes, as a secondary response option Yes, from the Director of DFMR (Ministry of Agriculture, Natural Resources and Environ- ment) Yes Yes, toxicity and ef- fectiveness tests are performed on the dispersants Yes Shipboard: Yes, limited Aerial: None Yes, approx: 22,000 Denmark Yes, restrictively.
+Dispersants have not been used for the past ten years Yes, from the Danish EPA (Ministry of Envi- ronment) Yes None None / General ac- ceptance of disper- sants approved for use by Bonn Agreement countries None None Estonia Yes, restrictively.
+Dispersants have not been used for the past twenty years Yes, from the Environ- ment Inspectorate (Ministry of Environ- ment) No None None None None Finland Yes, restrictively.
+Dispersants have not been used since 1987 Yes, from the Environ- mental Institute (Minis- try of Environment) Yes None None None None France Yes, when appropriate No, since maps have been drawn defining geographical areas where dispersants can be used Yes Yes, toxicity, bio- degradability and effectiveness tests are performed on the dispersants Yes, a list is available from Cedre Shipboard: Yes Aerial: Yes Yes, approx: 1,160 t Germany Yes, restrictively Yes, from the CCME (Federal Ministry of Transport, Building and Housing) No None None / Acceptance of dispersants approved for use in the UK or France None None